aplteam/Tatin/docs/PackageConfiguration.md

 #### api

 "api", if not empty,  must be a single name or a single class _but neither a function nor an operator_.
-It must be relative, never absolute; therefore it must never start with `#` or `⎕`.
+It must be relative to `source`.

+It might use dottet syntax.

 There are several scenarios: